The Happy Time: Plot

-Young Robert "Bibi" Bonnard grows up in Ottawa, Ontario, with his parents, Jacques and Susan, and his roving rogue of a grandfather, Grandpere.
+Young Robert "Bibi" Bonnard is raised in Ottawa, Ontario with his parents, Jacques and Susan, and his grandfather, Grandpère.
 Across the street is his uncle, amiable drunkard Louis, who ignores the complaints of his hard-working dressmaker wife Felice and her worries about the future of their daughter Yvonne.
-Louis agitates about meeting his prospective son-in-law, Alfred Grattin, a teetotaler bank clerk who wishes to marry Yvonne.
-Next-door neighbor and schoolmate Peggy O'Hare has a crush on Bibi, but he is as yet too young to understand.
+Louis is anxious about meeting his prospective son-in-law, Alfred Grattin, a teetotaler bank clerk.
+Next-door neighbor and schoolmate Peggy O'Hare has a crush on Bibi, but he is too young to understand.

-On his birthday, Bibi is taken to see the vaudeville acts at the theatre where his violinist / conductor father works.
-During the magic act, the Great Gaspari tries to steal a kiss from Mignonette Chappuis, the assistant he is in the process of sawing in half.
-She storms offstage and quits.
+On his birthday, Bibi is taken to see the vaudeville acts at the theater where his violinist-conductor father works.
+During the magic act, the Great Gaspari tries to steal a kiss from his assistant Mignonette Chappuis, but she storms offstage and quits.
 Jacques offers her a job as a maid, which she gladly accepts.
-Bibi is intrigued, but a little confused about his feelings for the new addition to the household.
-Equally fascinated, but not at all perplexed as to why is another unexpected arrival, Uncle Desmonde, a traveling salesman and notorious ladies' man.
-He has been summoned back to take the place of the recently deceased sales manager, though he informs his employer it is only until a replacement can be found.
+Bibi is intrigued but a bit confused about having her as a maid.
+Uncle Desmonde, a traveling salesman and notorious ladies' man, has been summoned to take the place of a recently deceased sales manager.

-Uncle Desmonde starts courting Mignonette, but though she is attracted to him, she tells him she is fed up with living on the road and wants to settle down.
-He shows her the picture of a lovely house he expects to inherit, weakening her resistance.
+Desmonde begins courting Mignonette, but although she is attracted to him, she tells him that she is tired of life on the road.
+He shows her the picture of a lovely house that he expects to inherit, weakening her resistance.

-Meanwhile, Peggy becomes jealous of Bibi's attentions to Mignonette.
-Bibi has already gotten into trouble for bringing La Vie Parisienne to school.
-When a dirty picture is found by the principal, Mr. Frye, Peggy falsely claims she saw Bibi draw it.
-Bibi denies it, angering Frye.
-He straps Bibi on the hand three times, and tells him it will be repeated every day until he confesses.
-When the adult Bonnards find out, they see Frye and straighten him out, though with great difficulty.
+Peggy becomes jealous of Bibi's attentions to Mignonette.
+When the school principal Mr. Frye finds a dirty picture, Peggy falsely claims that she saw Bibi draw it.
+Bibi denies her allegation, angering Frye.
+He whacks Bibi on the hand three times and tells him that it will be repeated every day until he confesses.
+The Bonnards are upset and confront Frye, convincing him to relent.

-When they return in triumph, Desmonde discovers that Mignonette has quit after finding out that he lied about the house, and because she is under the impression that he has been sneaking into her bedroom and stealing kisses when she is asleep.
+Desmonde discovers that Mignonette has quit after learning that he had lied about the house.
+She had assumed that it was he who had been sneaking into her bedroom and stealing kisses while she was asleep.
 Bibi confesses that he is the guilty party.
-Desmonde then realizes that Mignonette is not like all of his other women.
-He finds her and they become engaged.
+Desmonde realizes that Mignonette is not like all of his other women, and he finds her and they become engaged.

 The adults explain Peggy's behavior to Bibi.
-To Peggy's delight, Bibi forgives her and makes her his girl.
-Then his voice breaks.
+To Peggy's delight, Bibi forgives her and makes her his girl, but then his voice breaks.